racket/racket/racket/src/cs/README.txt

    receiving values in a callback), the received pointer must correspond to the content of a byte string or vector.

- * Calling a foreign function implicitly uses atomic mode and also disables GC.
-If the foreign function calls back to Racket, the callback runs in atomic mode with the GC still disabled.
-Use the `blocking?` option for a foreign call or callback to adjuse that behavior.

  * An immobile cell must be modified only through its original pointer or a reconstructed `_gcpointer`.
 If it is cast or reconstructed as a `_pointer`, setting the cell will not cooperate correctly with